paullepoulpe/master-thesis/src/03_Background.md

 ### Vertical Loop Fusion

-Functional style programming has many advantages.
+Functional-style programming has many advantages.
 It is easier to reason about independent and composable operations than explicit imperative loops.
-However, naive implementations of these operations can be very inefficient as they create a large amount of intermediate collections.
+However, naive implementations of these operations can be very inefficient, as they create a large amount of intermediate collections.

 Using the second query from our example, we can see that the collection that is being produced by the `Where` clause and consumed by the `Select` is never referenced anywhere else in the code.
 In these conditions, vertical fusion can merge the body of the producer into the consumer, and thus get rid of the intermediate structure in its entirety.